 Fee Modes

-There are four available fee modes.
+There are seven available fee modes.
 If you don’t specify a bagsConfigType, the Default mode is used.

 Default